The day has come, physical connection fans: British hi-fi brand Bowers & Wilkins has finally dropped the iOS dock from its Zeppelin speaker.

-B&W has said that the new Zeppelin Wireless represents a noticable sound upgrade over the previous Zeppelin Air, for the same £500 price.
+B&W has said that the new Zeppelin Wireless represents a noticable sound upgrade over the previous Zeppelin Air, for the same price at about RM3000.
 (Which is good news, as there are now plenty of great sounding speakers for way less money.)

 You can control the cigar-shaped soundshifter using buttons on the top, or through B&W’s Control app for iOS, Android, Mac and Windows.
 Or, more likely, by just using the play and volume controls in whatever music app you are streaming from.